necrose99/GLSA-OVAL/README.md

 **Note:** This is a work in progress, and should be considered "Think-ware" at present, with ongoing testing and fiddling.
 ChatGPT has had a very useful hand in Rappid prototyping this..

 The Gentoo Security team is welcome to use this as an infrastructure toy. some day ? or feel free to fork it ...
+BSD LIC to do WTF ever YOu want to with this.

 ## Links